 We’re committed to providing you with an outstanding learning experience.
-Our expert teaching, state-of-the-art facilities and great employability prepare you for your future career.
+Our expert teaching, excellent facilities and great employability prepare you for your future career.
 As part of our commitment to you we aim to keep any additional study costs to a minimum.
 However, there are occasions where students may incur some additional costs.

 Included in your fees

-- Bloomberg data usage within modules with access to Bloomberg terminals for specified assessments
+- Database usage within modules with access to Finance Lab for specified assessments, statistical analysis software

 - Some taster events - transport costs covered

-- Opportunities to enter IBM University Business Challenge, CIMA Global Business Challenge and University Trading Challenge
+- Opportunities to enter IBM University Business Challenge, CIMA Global Business Challenge and University Trading Challenge or equivalent.

 Optional costs not included in your fees